Should you or shouldn’t you use a hamburger menu?

 Why the bad rap?

 Hamburger icons don’t necessarily have a bad rap because of their name or design (though some may argue that is exactly the reason), many in the design / UX community aren’t fans of the icon because of how it is implemented.
-Those in the design community argue that hiding your navigation behind a click / tap just adds extra steps for your users to hunt for content
+Those in the design community argue that hiding your navigation behind a click / tap just adds extra steps for your users to hunt for content on your site.

 It can also be argued that a hamburger menu is a somewhat lazy way to converting your desktop site into a mobile site by just dumping everything into a hidden navigation instead of going through and strategically thinking about what should be available to your mobile users.